IBIS Breast Cancer Risk Evaluation Tool

 email:

 The program begins by opening the introduction screen.
-From this screen you can open files describing the program as well as going to the main evaluation screen.
 If you want to go directly to the evaluation screen the next time the program is run then you should tick the ‘Start from evaluation screen’ box.

 The top part of the evaluation screen deals with personal information about the woman - her age at menarche, parity etc. The bottom part of the screen deals with her family history.
-The enclosed PowerPoint presentation gives details on some aspects of the program.
 The picture in the form gives the family history in the form of a pedigree diagram.

 The effects of weight were only assumed to affect risk once the menopause is reached.
 If the height is not known then the BMI cannot be calculated and so weight is ignored.
 The risk from height is also assumed to be independent from the BMI.
 If you prefer to use imperial measurements for height and weight then the imperial radio button should be clicked.